Responding to the incel ideology

 —an ideological touchstone and inspiration.
 Extremist incels, for instance, routinely encourage each other to “go ER;” that is, to follow Rodger’s murderous precedent by engaging in similar acts of terrorism before taking their own lives. (p.10)

-Recent estimates suggest that the incel movement claimed approximately 40-50 lives around the world between 2014 and 2020 (The Guardian, 3rd March 2021), although it is accepted that this is likely to be a high figure, as it includes several school shootings in America where the perpetrators listed incel ideology as part of their wider grievances.
+Estimates in 2021 suggested that the incel movement had claimed approximately 40-50 lives around the world between 2014 and 2020 (The Guardian, 2021), although it is accepted that this is likely to be a high figure, as it includes several school shootings in America where the perpetrators listed incel ideology as part of their wider grievances.

 In his government commissioned independent review of terrorism legislation in the UK, Hall (2019) sets out that The Terrorism Act 2000 has three cumulative criteria that must be met for an act to qualify as terrorism, namely there must be a certain level of seriousness, there must be a particular target (which serves to influence government, a government organisation or a section of the public) and the use must be for the purpose of advancing a cause (which includes an ideological cause).
 Hall (ibid.) sets out that the broadness of these criteria means that incel violence could be captured under the definition of terrorism, however he goes on to add a note of caution about the drawbacks of doing this, linked with the associated powers and the public perception if something is classified as terrorism (i.e. leads to questioning what is understood by terrorism, a potential increase in feelings of insecurity in the population and also risks glamourising the ideology and pulling others in).
 He notes that it is the Police who in practice apply the definition of terrorism and therefore decide whether to class something as a terrorist act, and mandates the use of a incremental approach, stating: